Differentially Private Distributed Inference for Multicenter Clinical Studies: Belief Propagation for Differentially Private Distributed Inference

-We consider two distributed learning environments: In the first, we estimate the best alternative or perform hypothesis testing in a distributed manner based on a set of initial observations; in the second, we learn the true alternative online by repeatedly observing data streams over time.
-In the sequel, we present the two settings with the corresponding nonprivate algorithms in \cref{sec:app:learning-non-priv}, which serve as benchmarks for the DP regime.
+\textbf{The Distributed Inference Problem.} We consider a distributed information environment, where the goal is to estimate the best alternative or perform a hypothesis test in a distributed manner based on a set of initial observations.
+In \cref{sec:app:dp-online-learning}, we consider an online learning extension where the goal is to learn the true alternative online by repeatedly observing data streams over time.
+In multicenter studies, the online learning setup corresponds to centers recruiting patients over time.
+The centers can rely on each other's observational capabilities to recruit a diverse patient demographic, which they may otherwise lack access to, compromising their ability to detect effects in certain populations.